ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-15-dev-ops-pro-deployments.md

 ## Blue-Green

 In a Blue-Green deployment a new identical environment is created then tested and DNS is changed to send the new environment live.
-This is also called A/B testing.

 * Downtime: None

 * Failed Deployment: None

-* DNS: Yes, sometimes
+* DNS: Yes, sometimes; this can be a disadvantage because of DNS caching

 * Speed: longer; costs more

+A variation of this is when a portion of traffic is sent to the green environment to test it out; this is called A/B testing.
+A/B might not be for deployment; it might be just for testing.